MR-ach/MWDFN/README.md

 ##MWDFN

-Code accompanying the paper "Fault diagnosis of rotating machinery under multi-level class imbalance conditions based on multi-scale wavelet decomposition and feature fusion" by Zhen Guo(Ready to be submitted for publication).
+Code accompanying the paper "Multi-scale wavelet decomposition and feature fusion for rotating machinery fault diagnosis under multi-level class imbalance" by Zhen Guo(Ready to be submitted for publication).

 ##Requirements